Indigenous Tree Report

 Share & Bookmark, Press Enter to show all options, press Tab go to next option

-Projects in the City of Glendale that result in encroachment on protected trees will require submission of an Indigenous Tree Report (ITR).
-The Division of Public Works, Urban Forestry Section requires that all Indigenous Tree Report(s) be submitted by a “Qualified Tree Expert” as defined in Glendale Municipal Code (GMC) Section 12.44.020.
+Projects in the City of Glendale that result in encroachment on protected trees will require submission of an Indigenous Tree Report (ITR) per Glendale Municipal Code Section 12.40 (Indigenous Trees).
+All Indigenous Tree Report(s) must be submitted by a “Qualified Tree Expert” as defined in Glendale Municipal Code (GMC) Section 12.44.020 and 12.44.070:

 • A Registered Consulting Arborist as provided by the American Society of Consulting Arborists (ASCA)